kurron/terraform-aws-api-key/README.md

 # Overview
-This Terraform module creates an API Gateway with not service bindings.
+This Terraform module creates an API Gateway API Key, complete with restrictions such as throttling.
-The bindings are added using [another module](https://github.com/kurron/terraform-aws-api-gateway-binding).

 # Prerequisites
 * [Terraform](https://terraform.io/) installed and working